 Let's just be frank here.

-My bathtub is full of rubber ducks and Elmo bath books; candles are nonexistent because of little hands and wine is irrelevant to me because I'm either always knocked up or breastfeeding (both by choice).
+My bathtub is full of rubber ducks and Elmo bath books; candles are nonexistent because of little hands (and toxins anyway) and wine is irrelevant to me because I'm either always knocked up or breastfeeding (both by choice).

 An attempt at a bubble bath results in either A) waiting for the kids to go to bed, but later results in me being too tired to indulge in the moment or B) leaving the kid(s) with daddy only to have them banging on the door.